Lewis Hamilton labours as Sergio Perez takes pole for Saudi GP

 The television cameras immediately cut away and no replays were shown.
 An ambulance was soon on the scene as Schumacher’s mechanics stood in the Haas garage with their hands on their heads.

 But following several minutes without any updates, news eventually filtered through that Schumacher was conscious.

-Schumacher’s machine was so badly damaged in the accident that it split in two as it was towed away by a recovery vehicle.
+His machine was so badly damaged in the accident that it split in two as it was towed away by a recovery vehicle.

 Schumacher was taken to the medical centre and then airlifted to the King Fahad Armed Forces Hospital seven miles south of the circuit for “further precautionary check-ups”.
 Haas also said Schumacher spoke to his mother, Corinna.